faithigweh/LITA_Capstone-Project2/README.md

 ## Getting Started

-Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+Our goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.

 The final deliverable is a Power BI dashboard that presents your analysis.